8 Signs that You’re Being Scammed by a Locksmith

-The third phase commences once the locksmith reaches your location.
-Upon arrival, he will claim to encounter problems with your lock and wind up drilling it.
-Now your lock is destroyed and your bill just increased substantially.
-Once finished, he’ll claim that the job was more complex than initially anticipated and will charge up to 10 times more than your original quote.
-He’s banking on typical human reaction: pay the bill, chalk it up to lessons learned, and get on with your day with a much lighter wallet.
+Upon arrival, the locksmith contractor claims to encounter problems with your lock and wind up drilling it.
+This destroys the hardware and increases the bill substantially.
+Once finished, he’ll claim that the job was more complex than expected and will charge up to 10 times more than the original quote.

 There are some key things that are consistent with scam locksmiths that should be red flags to you.